alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 This assignment's instructions and deliverables and a summary of the main outcomes are provided here:

-## Assignment Instructions and Deliverables
+## Project Instructions and Deliverables

 ### Part A – Importing and Understanding Data
 **1 - Provide plots/graphs to support:**